tsyne/tsyne/PUBLISHING.md

 - More complex installation
 - Need `optionalDependencies` logic

-For Jyne, the **single package approach is recommended** for simplicity.
+For Tsyne, the **single package approach is recommended** for simplicity.

 ## Testing Installation